azerion/bluestack-sdk-android/dfp-adaptor-android.md

 # Android DFP Adaptor
 [TOC]

-This guide is intended for publishers who want to use the Google Mobile Ads SDK to load and display ads from MNG Ads via mediation.
-It covers how to add MNG Ads to an ad unit's mediation configuration and how to integrate the MNG Ads SDK and adapter into an Android app.
+This guide shows you how to integrate [MNGAds] mediation adapter of Google Mobile Ads SDK with your current Android app and set up additional request parameters.

 ## Supported ad formats
 - Banners